Do you remember the last truly awesome party you attended?

 Let’s take Jon, for example…

-Lots of people have blogs, so visitors to Boost Blog Traffic could be marketers, artists, cooks, history buffs, or numerous other things.
+Lots of people have blogs, so visitors to Smart Blogger could be marketers, artists, cooks, history buffs, or numerous other things.

 But whatever their topic, they all share the desire to build an audience.